PreyumKr/Scheduler_JSON/README.md

 # Scheduler_JSON
-Assignment made during an Internship application on Internshala.
+Assignment made during the course of Internship application on Internshala.

 <details open>